cloudera-labs/hms-mirror/README.md

 DO NOT SKIP THIS!!!

-The `hms-mirror` process DOES 'DROP' tables when asked to.
-If those tables *manage* data like a *legacy* managed, *ACID*, or *external.table.purge=true* scenario, we do our best to NOT DROP those and ERROR out.
+The `hms-mirror` process DOES 'DROP' tables when asked.
+If those tables *manage* data like a *legacy* managed, *ACID*, or *external.table.purge=true* scenario, we do our best NOT to DROP those and ERROR out.
 But, protect yourself and make backups of the areas you'll be working in.

 #### HDFS Snapshots

 Use HDFS Snapshots to make a quick backup of directories you'll be working on.
-Do this especially in the *LEFT* cluster.
+Do this, especially in the *LEFT* cluster.
 We only drop tables, so a snapshot of the database directory is good.
 BUT, if you are manually doing any `DROP DATABASE <x> CASCADE` operations, that will delete the snapshotted directory (and the snapshot).
 In this case, create the _snapshot_ one level above the database directory.

 #### Metastore Backups